 Spectral Properties of Miniature CW Lasers

 In the case of single-frequency operation, the total spectral bandwidth is in the picometer or even femtometer range and is often expressed in bandwidth FWHM (GHz) instead of wavelength FWHM (pm).
 Another important parameter of SLM lasers is SMRS - abbreviated from Side Mode Suppression Ratio.
 This parameter shows, how much other longitudinal modes are suppressed with respect to the main mode, which is amplified.
 In any case, the other side modes are radiated as spontaneous emission or amplification with just several roundtrips in the cavity.
-SMSR of around 50 dB is considered good for SLM diode lasers.
+SMSR of around 50 dB is considered suitable for SLM diode lasers.

 Integrated Optics offers mainly VBG based SLM diode lasers.
 This is chosen for multiple of reasons.
 First of all, this concept allows making SLM lasers based on low-cost conventional laser diodes in a variety of wavelengths, as opposed to DFB (distributed feedback) lasers, for example.
 Secondly, such design is space saving and can be incorporated in very compact housings, which is not the case of DBR using holographic reflection gratings.
 A combination of miniaturized precision electronics, proprietary micro-assembly technique, and VBG optical design allows us to make the most compact SLM laser modules on the market.

 Wavelength stability of SLM diode lasers

 For example, VBG stabilized single-frequency lasers typically feature central wavelength stability of less than 10 pm at constant output power.